nimra-chorerobots/LIDAR_v1.0/README.md

 This repository provides an interactive LiDAR perception pipeline for robotics and autonomous systems.
 It processes large **LiDAR point clouds** stored in `.ply` format by dividing them into smaller local perception windows, separating ground from elevated objects, and visualizing each region in an interactive 3D viewer.

-The project is designed for qualitative scene inspection, perception research, and preparation for downstream tasks such as obstacle detection, mapping, navigation, and sensor fusion.
+Unlike traditional perception pipelines that generate static outputs, this project focuses on **interactive qualitative visualization**, allowing users to explore LiDAR scenes dynamically for perception research, robotics development, and autonomous navigation.

 ---